 The bare, skeleton-like trees that surround the Meadow starting in November might look sterile or dead to the untrained eye, but they reveal a wealth of information for the curious naturalist.
 It is the prime season to spot bird and squirrel nests in November, just after the leaves have dropped.
 The diversity of bird nests is striking, and once you learn to spot squirrel nests you will begin to see them everywhere.

 Squirrel nests are also called dreys.
 They are spherical and usually composed of many twigs woven together, with leaves still attached.
 The inside of the drey is lined with anything from grasses to mosses, to insulate from the outside.
 Dreys near Lusitania Meadow might incorporate nearby plant fibers like milkweed floss or cattail fluff.
 Dreys serve a kind of amorphous role in the life of a squirrel.
 In the colder months, multiple squirrels might occupy a drey together to keep each other warm, but they are not ideal places to rear a squirrel’s January brood (a tree cavity is strongly favored).
 When squirrels mate again in June, though, they are more likely to occupy a drey.
 Adult squirrels don’t build a single drey, typically – they usually have multiple at their disposal.

-The world of bird nests (here is the location 📍 of a few nests this month) is incredibly rich and diverse, and we will doubtless dive more deeply into it in the coming months.
+The world of bird nests (here is the location 📍 of a few nests we’ve spotted in the month of November) is incredibly rich and diverse, and we will doubtless dive more deeply into it in the coming months.
 The vicinity of Lusitania meadow is home to red-winged blackbirds, various sparrows, finches, robins, and more.
-It’s likely that a keen naturalist could observe nests of many of these birds in the area while the leaves are gone.
+It’s likely that a keen naturalist could observe the nests of many of these birds in the area while the leaves are gone.
 As a primer on bird nests, I recommend this short article from the great Bernd Heinrich in Northern Woodlands.

 🔎 Nature Quest » Identifying Nest Materials